Creating Successful Coaching With the ADKAR Model

 - Introduce the ADKAR Model.
 Talk through several examples of easy-to-understand and universal changes (i.e., resolving a behavior issue with child, losing weight, quitting smoking, etc.) and how the ADKAR Model applies.

 - Ask each individual to complete the ADKAR exercise for a personal change.
-Those who feel comfortable can share their experience (you will be surprised by how many will share).
-You may want to provide them with a copy of Employee’s Survival Guide to Change, which includes helpful context and ADKAR worksheets.
+Those who feel comfortable can share their experience.
+You will be surprised by how many will share.

 - Conduct an ADKAR group exercise and presentation, working in small groups or as a team to examine the organizational change in terms of the ADKAR Model.
 Where are the barrier points?
 Brainstorm and capture ideas on flipcharts if meeting in person or on screen if virtual.